If You Want a Larger Tax Refund This Year, Don't Miss These Common Tax Breaks and Deductions

 personal property taxes

-If you bought a new car, house or even a boar, the state and local personal property taxes may be deductible.
+If you bought a new car, house or even a boat, the state and local personal property taxes may be deductible.
 Mortgage interest statements typically include the amount of personal property taxes paid for your home, but you have to add in any other personal property taxes you may have paid.

 Giving to charity feels great, especially when others need the financial support.
 These donations to charity lower your taxable income throughout the year.
 Gather all of your donation receipts together and claim a tax deduction.
 Did you know that donations or memberships to the North Carolina Consumers Council are tax deductible?
 If you're looking for a way to do some good and get a tax deduction for next year, consider helping us out.